paulbroek/youtube-recommender/README.md

 ## 1.1 Requirements

 - [x] Retrieve videos by search term
 - [x] Retrieve captions by video_id
 - [x] Dismiss non-English ideos with help of [langid](https://github.com/saffsd/langid.py)
 - [x] Join YouTube API metadata and YouTubeTranscriptApi captions data into one dataset
+- [x] Create data models
+- [x] Save compressed captions data
--   [ ] Create data models in order to cache results to PostgreSQL
+- [ ] Cache search results in PostgreSQL
 - [ ] Create fastAPI api to retrieve this data
 - [ ] Create job to collect search results for popular/personal search terms, in order not to exceed API quota (10_000 units/day, [extend quota here](https://support.google.com/youtube/contact/yt_api_form))
 - [ ] Retrieve personal watch history
 - [ ] Get all, or popular video **genres**
 - [ ] With these genres, try to make **recommendations**
 - [ ] Extract plain text/captions from videos, so topic modeling can be applied to it
 - [ ] Classify videos by genre, difficulty, (latent) topics, ...
 - [ ] Query on categories of videos you watched before: science, AI, ML, python, etc. \
        Collect best videos by custom rating of all these queries. \
        Start recommending videos based on this sample
 - [ ] ...

 ## 1.2 Nice to haves

 - [x] Use async http requests to query YouTube API
 - [x] Query captions asynchronously

 ## 2.1 How to install